 - Transportation to destination, insurance, gratuities to guides (never expected but always appreciated), alcoholic beverages and personal items.

 SECURING YOUR RESERVATION

-Print the reservation and liability release form (also found on the individual tour pages) fill it out, enclose your $500 deposit and send it to Paradise Birding.
+3) Fill out form and enclose your $500 deposit and send it to Paradise Birding.
 We will be in touch right away to answer any questions you may have.